piyushraj45/notely-notes-website/README.md

 ## 🚀 About The Project

-**Notely** is a full-stack web application that provides users with a simple and intuitive platform to manage their personal notes.
+**Notely** is a full-stack web application designed to provide users with a simple and intuitive platform for managing personal notes.

-The project includes a React-based frontend, a Node.js/Express backend, MongoDB database integration, and JWT-based authentication for secure user access.
+It includes a React frontend, Node.js/Express backend, MongoDB database integration, and JWT-based authentication for secure user access.

 ---